Understanding Alcohol's Effects

 The medications you take

-Alcohol can influence the effectiveness of medications, including sleeping pills, blood thinners, and some antidepressant and antianxiety drugs, according to the NIAAA and National Institute on Aging.
+Alcohol can influence the effectiveness of medications, including sleeping pills, blood thinners, and some antidepressant and antianxiety drugs.
 Any medications that can cause drowsiness, such as antianxiety or sleeping medications, some antidepressants and antihistamines, and many others, can increase alcohol intoxication when you drink.
 Be sure to ask your doctor or pharmacist if any of the medications you take can have this effect.

 Your physical and emotional health